Bureau Targets Lending Practices that Unlawfully Price Out, Cut Off Specific Segments of the Population

 “We want consumers to avoid the marketplace’s silent pickpocket—discrimination,” said CFPB Director Richard Cordray.
 “We cannot afford to tolerate practices, intentional or not, that unlawfully price out or cut off segments of the population from the credit markets.
 That’s why the CFPB is educating consumers about their fair lending rights and pursuing lenders whose practices are discriminatory.”

 Whether applying for an auto loan, credit card, student loan, mortgage, or other consumer credit product, consumers need to know their rights as well as the red flags that may indicate possible discrimination.
-The CFPB has compiled tips and warning signs to help consumers identify and avoid credit discrimination.
+The CFPB has compiled to help consumers identify and avoid credit discrimination.
 The tips are broken down by category: the consumer’s rights under the Equal Credit Opportunity Act (ECOA), how consumers can protect themselves, and which warning signs consumers should look for.

-In a Compliance Bulletin released today, the Bureau is also reaffirming its commitment to enforcing the ECOA, by recognizing the disparate impact doctrine.
+In a released today, the Bureau is also reaffirming its commitment to enforcing the ECOA, by recognizing the disparate impact doctrine.
 Disparate impact occurs when a lender’s practices or policies are facially neutral but have discriminatory effects.
 Sometimes these practices meet a legitimate business need that cannot reasonably be achieved as well by means that are less disparate in their impact.
 But sometimes they do not.

 Banks and nonbanks under Bureau supervision will be monitored for potential fair lending violations including practices with unlawful discriminatory effects.
-The Compliance Bulletin applies to all institutions under the Bureau’s jurisdiction and applies to credit products including mortgages, credit cards, student loans, and auto loans.
+The applies to all institutions under the Bureau’s jurisdiction and applies to credit products including mortgages, credit cards, student loans, and auto loans.